magepages/mpdocs/docs/rma/index.md

 - **Default Comment**:
   - **Default Comment for All Store Views**: Set a default comment for all stores.
   - *Note: This is a required field.
 The system will display an error message if left blank.*
-- **Store View Specific Comment**: Set a comment for each store view.
+- **Store View Specific Comment**: Set a comment and show it for each store view when there is a change in the request status.
 If this field is blank, it will automatically be taken as Default Comment.

 ## IV.
 Manage RMA Rule